James Grayson (rugby union)

-James Grayson (born 26 June 1998) is an English professional rugby union player currently playing for the Premiership Rugby side Northampton Saints.
+James Grayson (born 26 June 1998) is an English professional rugby union player currently signed for the Japan Rugby League One side Mitsubishi Dynaboars.
 He plays at fly-half.

 Background

 Grayson began playing rugby at age 4 with Old Northamptonians where he spent 13 years working his way through the age groups.
 Educated at Northampton School for Boys and Moulton College, Grayson continued to play for club and school, captaining the Moulton team.
 Despite now playing at fly-half, his Northampton school master had him play at scrum half and full back, positions that Grayson admits he did not enjoy at the time but rounded his playing style.

 His Dad is retired fly-half, Paul Grayson who won the 2003 Rugby World Cup with England Rugby and toured with the British and Irish Lions on their 1997 tour to South Africa.
 He played for Northampton Saints his entire professional career from 1993-2005.